What is a variable in C? Learn int, double, and char with clear diagrams.

 What is a Variable — A Named Place to Store Data

-A variable is a named area of storage that holds data.
+A variable is a named slot of storage that holds a piece of data.

-When you need the data, you simply refer to it by name.
+When you need the data later, you just refer to it by name.

 variable a